The West End has recently enjoyed a whole host of musicals and shows re-invoking “old-school” glamour from decades gone by.

 Last year, the French romantic comedy The Artist propelled the black-and-white genre back into the public’s consciousness, scooping five Oscars (of 10 nominations), three Golden Globes (of six nominations) and seven BAFTAs, amongst a whole host of other recognitions.

 Although the plot of The Artist shared multiple similarities with Singin’ in the Rain, perhaps it could be the next silverscreen-turned-stage-production to make it into the West End?
 Interesting to ponder though, could it maintain its silence for so much of the beginning of the show?
 I’m sure it could be done…

 Sign up to Shows in London and never miss a special offer.
 We’re constantly working to secure new London theatre special offers, deals and meal deals.
 Sign up today and we’ll share the best offers on London Shows as soon as they’re available!

 About Shows in London

-We are the leading provider for discounted tickets for shows in London.
-We also offer breaks, not only the cheap tickets for West End shows in London including Wicked musical tickets and Charlie and the Chocolate Factory musical tickets as well as all other shows on in London.
-View our full listings or just contact one of our many customer service experts for some advice on how to buy cheap tickets for West End shows in London.
+We are a leading provider for discounted tickets for shows in London.
+View our full listings or just contact one of our customer service experts for some advice on how to buy cheap tickets for West End shows in London.
 You won't find a better service, nor a greater selection anywhere else.